Skip to main content

 Getting Around

-The MBTA ('the T') Green, Red, and Orange Lines cover downtown, Back Bay, the North End, and Cambridge effectively; for Gillette Stadium, take the MBTA Boston Stadium Train from South Station (about 1 hour, $80 round-trip, tickets must be purchased in advance and require a valid match ticket) — driving adds 30–40 minutes on a good day but match-day traffic makes the train strongly preferable.
+The MBTA ('the T') Green, Red, and Orange Lines cover downtown, Back Bay, the North End, and Cambridge effectively.
+For Gillette Stadium, take the MBTA Boston Stadium Train from South Station (about 1 hour, $80 round-trip; tickets must be purchased in advance and require a valid match ticket).
+Driving adds 30–40 minutes on a good day, but match-day traffic makes the train strongly preferable.

 Quick Tips